Grading at Stevenson

 How A Teacher Determines Proficiency in a Skill

-To determine a student's proficiency for each skill, a teacher will use frequent, on-going, assessments of the students’ progress in learning targets.
-Assessments take place at regular intervals to check for understanding and mastery of the course skills.
-Throughout the semester, student performance is collected on each learning target and reported in the following manner:
+To determine a student's proficiency for each course skill, a teacher will use frequent, on-going, assessments of the students’ progress.
+Assessments take place at regular intervals to check for understanding and mastery of these skills.
+Throughout the semester, student performance is collected and reported in the following manner:

 - Exceeds